A self-aware lawyer is a higher performing lawyer.

 “John’s talk at our retreat blew my mind.
 I had thought about quitting the law, but John made me aware of the knee-jerk reflexes that were slowly, insidiously draining my will to compete.
 The fix felt instantaneous.”

-Adversarial thinking naturally ignites intuitive, emotional impulses.
+Adversarial thinking ignites impulses of an intuitive, emotional nature.
 These feelings get lost in the fog of work or dismissed as nuisances.
 Yet elite adversaries notice and control them to elevate performance.

 This cannot be outsourced.
 This is self-regulation.
 I show lawyers how.